sbt/sbt-native-packager/src/sphinx/formats/linux.rst

                 config = "false",
                 docs = false
             )

-            // case class copy method.
-Specify only what you need.
-            // returns a fresh LinuxPackageMapping
+            // returns a fresh LinuxPackageMapping based on the above linuxPackage.copy(
-            linuxPackage.copy(
                 mappings = filtered,
                 fileData = fileData
             )
         } filter {
-            linuxPackage => linuxPackage.mappings.nonEmpty // remove stuff.
-Here all empty linuxPackageMappings }
+            linuxPackage => linuxPackage.mappings.nonEmpty // return all mappings that are nonEmpty (this filters out all empty linuxPackageMappings)
+        }
     }